michaelveal/michaelveal/README.md

 </div>

-### <div align="center">Hi, I'm Malechi, and I'm moving into the world of tech & development from a previous career in digital marketing 👨‍💻
-  Working remotely since 2017 🌎</div>
+### <div align="center">Hi, I'm Malechi, and I'm moving into the world of tech & development from a previous career in digital marketing 👨‍💻 Working remotely since 2017 🌎</div>

-- 🔭 I’m learning and building projects in my spare time
+- 🔭 I’m building projects in my spare time

 - 🌱 I'm also learning and contributing to the Web3 ecosystem